Qld youth detention virus cluster up to 7 - Shepparton News

 Queensland reported nine new cases on Saturday, three of which in crew members on cargo ships and the other six connected to the detention centre.

-The 77-year-old Ipswich woman had experienced mild symptoms and continued to work while infectious.
+The centre's 127 residents have been in lockdown since Wednesday evening and none have yet been diagnosed, while all 500 staff members are being tested.

-The centre's 127 residents have been in lockdown since Wednesday evening and none have been diagnosed to date, while all 500 staff members are being tested.
+Of the seven cases in the cluster, five are detention centre staff and two are close contacts.
+Contact tracing is under way.

 Premier Annastacia Palaszczuk on Saturday announced indoor and outdoor gatherings without a COVID-safe plan in Queensland's southeast would immediately be capped at 10 people.
 There would be a 30-person limit on gatherings elsewhere in the state.

-Aged care homes in the state's southeast would also go into immediate lockdown.
+Aged care homes and disability accommodation services in the state's southeast would also go into immediate lockdown.

 "We're concerned about this (detention centre) cluster because people have been out and about in the community," Ms Palaszczuk told reporters.